-- 1. As far as possible, judges should refrain from entering the exhibition hall in which they will have to judge, until their official duty actually commences. - 2.
-Judges may not adjudicate on any blooms that they have entered in a show where they are judging. - 3.
-Stewards are especially requested to attend to their duties with the judges and to enter all awards. - 4.
-Judges must follow the criteria for judging as laid down in the Judging Manual. - 5.
-Judges are instructed not to award prizes in cases of insufficient merit. - 6.
-Judges of Section III of the schedule (Miniatures, Intermediates) have the power to not make an award to any flower they consider too large or too small for the section in which it is entered on the day. - 7.
-When considering Premier Blooms, the society recognises the following major divisions and sub-divisions: 1Y-Y, 1Y-O, 1Y-P, 1Y-Reverse, 1W-Y, 1W-W, 1W-P, 2Y-Y, 2Y-R, 2Y-P, 2Y-Reverse, 2W-Y, 2W-R, 2W-P, 2W-W, 3Y-Y, 3Y-R, 3W-Y, 3W-R, 3W-W, 4Y-, 4W-, Div.
+- (1) Judges may not adjudicate on any blooms that they have entered in a show where they are judging. - (2) Judges must follow the criteria for judging as laid down in the Judging Manual. - (3) Judges are instructed not to award prizes in cases of insufficient merit. - (4) Judges of Sections III and IV of the schedule (Miniatures, Intermediates) have the power to not make an award to any flower they consider too large or too small for the section in which it is entered on the day. - When considering Premier Blooms, the society recognises the following major (5) divisions and sub-divisions: 1Y-Y, 1Y-O, 1Y-P, 1Y-Reverse, 1W-Y, 1W-W, 1W-P, 2Y-Y, 2Y-R, 2Y-P, 2Y-Reverse, 2W-Y, 2W-R, 2W-P, 2W-W, 3Y-Y, 3Y-R, 3W-Y, 3W-R, 3W-W, 4Y-, 4W-, Orange flushed perianth Div.
+1-4, Div.
 5, Div.
 6Y-, Div.
 6W-, Div.
 7, Div.
-8, Div.
+8 (taz x taz), Div.
+8 (taz x non-taz) Div.
 9, Div.
-10, Div.
-11, Best seedling (selected from seedling classes only), Best Intermediate, Best Vase of Miniatures, Best British Raised bloom, Best All White (South Island only) and Best Overseas grown bloom.
+11Y, Div.
+11W, Best seedling (selected from Seedling classes, including classes 111 - 128, 86, 107 and 108 only), Intermediate Premiers will be considered for divisions 1, 2W, 2 coloured, 3, 4 & 11.
+Best Intermediate.
+Best Miniature Vase of 3 stems, Best Miniature single-headed bloom, Best Miniature multi-headed stem, Best Miniature, Best All White, Historic Single-headed Bloom and Historic Premier Multi-headed (selected from Historic classes only), and Best Multibloom Stem in Show.
 In the Amateur section, Premiers can be awarded for best Div.
 1, Div.
 2, Div.
 3, Div.
-4 and N.O.E.
-The judges may at their discretion award other premiers, if there are blooms of particular merit. - 8.
-After the Amateur Premiers have been selected, no other blooms of the subdivisions into which the said premiers fit, can be presented from the Amateur classes, when the overall premiers are being called for.
-The selection of Best
+4, Div.
+5 to 13 and Best Amateur Bloom.
+There will also be a Best Bloom chosen from each of the Youth and Novice Classes.
+The judges may at their discretion award other premiers if there are blooms of particular merit.
+Premiers will only be selected from "vased up" flowers. - (6) (a) The only Premiers to be considered for Champion and Reserve Champion are the winners of the listed sub-divisions, the Best Intermediate and Best Miniature. - (b) The Best Seedling and Best Historic blooms are provisional until after the Champion and Reserve Champion have been chosen. - (c) Best Amateur, Best Multi-head, Best All White and Best British Raised (South Island only) will be selected after the Champion and Reserve. - (7) Judges are instructed to take into consideration the range of colours represented in a general exhibit and all other things being equal, the exhibit representing the greater range will prevail. - (8) Judges must abide by the classification of daffodils as set out in the latest edition of the International Register of Daffodil Names and any subsequent updates.
+Note however, that if a judge believes a bloom to be wrongly named and therefore not in the appropriate division or class, he or she may rule the entry "not according to schedule".
+An entry ruled NAS may still be eligible for the award of Premier Blooms. - (9) A flower that is listed in the International Register of Daffodil Names or subsequent updates as variable in its characteristics must be shown in the division in which it is registered.
+If the colour as registered is not apparent in the bloom(s) being judged, then they should be down pointed. - (10) A judge must refrain from dressing any blooms.
+If a judge finds it necessary to examine an exhibit, he or she should leave the exhibit substantially as it was staged.